cypress-io/cypress/docs/source/api/commands/clock.md

 })
 ```

-You can call `.clock()` again for this purpose later in a chain if necessary.
+You can call `cy.clock()` again for this purpose later in a chain if necessary.

 ```javascript
 cy.clock()